404-unfound/404unfound/CONTRIBUTING.md

 ![Image](image.png)
 ```
-3. Make sure to replace [CTF Name], Challenge Name, YYYY-MM-DDTHH:MM:SS+08:00, Your Name, and ctf category with the appropriate information.
+4. Make sure to replace [CTF Name], Challenge Name, YYYY-MM-DDTHH:MM:SS+08:00, Your Name, and ctf category with the appropriate information.

 ## Adding Profile Info

+1. Fork this repository to your GitHub account.
-1. Thank you for being a part of our CTF team!
+2. Thank you for being a part of our CTF team!
 To add your profile information, open the `data/members.yml` file and add in your information following this format:

 ```yaml
 - name: Your Name